 By 2000, the Board recognized that its small numbers could not respond to the needs across the state and several chapters were formed, including the Charlotte (later Southern Piedmont), Triangle, and Triad chapters.
 In 2004, the Society’s name was changed to the North Carolina Native Plant Society, to show our interest in and commitment to all native plants, not just wildflowers.

-There are now 5 active chapters around the state: Blue Ridge (Boone area), Southern Piedmont (Charlotte area), Triad (Greensboro, Winston-Salem, and High Point), Triangle (Raleigh/Durham area), and the SE Coast (Wilmington area).
+There are 6 active chapters around the state: Blue Ridge (Boone area), Southern Piedmont (Charlotte area), Triad (Greensboro, Winston-Salem, and High Point), Triangle (Raleigh/Durham area), Central Coastal Plain (New Bern area) and the SE Coast (Wilmington area).
 All the chapters provide members the opportunity to support the mission of education, cultivation, and advocacy of North Carolina’s native plants.

 Here is link to the 2001 50th Anniversary Newsletter which contains more history of the Society.
 And a Link to 1976 25th Anniversary Newsletter with more history and remembrances of the early days of the Society.